zefer/ffffridge/README.md

 ## Todo

-* Update images by inserting new ones into the top of the layout rather than a full (lazy!) page refresh
 * Find more image sources and use Yahoo Pipes to merge them into a single RSS feed
+* Link images to original source
+* Limit the number of images displayed to prevent excessive memory usage when it's been left running for ages